arkorobotics/OUTD_2_ACLOG/README.md

 <h3>Steps:</h3>

-1. Click "Browse Files" and select the OutD ADIF log file
+1. Click "Browse Files" and select the OutD or HAMRS ADIF log file
-2. Enter your 4 digit gridsquare in the "My 4-Digit Gridsquare" field
+2. Enter your gridsquare in the "My Gridsquare" field for OutD log files.
+Note: This field is ignored if the log file type is HAMRS.
+The HAMRS app automatically populates the MY_GRIDSQUARE field.
 3. The "Comment" field works in three different ways <br>
     * If you write anything in this field, outd2aclog will overwrite all COMMENT fields in the ADI with the value entered. <br>
     * If you enabled OutD QSPMSG, leaving this field blank will convert all QSPMSG fields to COMMENT fields in the ADI. <br>